JuliaAttic/CUDNN.jl/README.md

 Currently supported modes are `CUDNN_ACTIVATION_RELU`, `CUDNN_ACTIVATION_SIGMOID`, and `CUDNN_ACTIVATION_TANH`.

-`cudnnActivationBackward(src::CudaArray, srcDiff::CudaArray,
+`cudnnActivationBackward(src::AbstractCudaArray, srcDiff::AbstractCudaArray,
-dest::CudaArray, [destDiff::CudaArray])` computes the loss gradient of the input to the activation function from the gradient of the output of the activation function.
+dest::AbstractCudaArray, [destDiff::AbstractCudaArray])` computes the loss gradient of the input to the activation function from the gradient of the output of the activation function.
 If y=f(x) where f is the forward activation function and J is loss, the arguments would be src=y,